-The contract provides direct evidence of requirement to comply with PREA.
-Reception and Diagnostic Contract provides the following statement of work.
 The contractor shall comply with the Prison Rape Elimination Act of 2003 (34 United States Code 30301, et seq.), and with all applicable PREA National Standards (28 Code of Federal Regulations 115, et seq.), state agency policies related to preventing, detecting, monitoring, investigating, and eradicating any form of sexual abuse within state agency facilities, programs, or offices owned, operated, or contracted by the state agency.

-The contractor shall, in cooperation and collaboration with the state agency, and in addition to "self- monitoring requirement," assist with compliance monitoring which could be announced or unannounced, and includes "on-site" monitoring.
-The contractor shall fully cooperate and collaborate with the state agency on any and all audits required under PREA.
+- 3.4.2 The contractor shall, in cooperation and collaboration with the state agency, and in addition to "self-monitoring requirement," assist with compliance monitoring which could be announced or unannounced and includes "on-site" monitoring. - 3.4.3 The contractor shall fully cooperate and collaborate with the state agency on all audits required under PREA. - 3.5 Specific Contractor Notification Requirements: If the contractor has reasonable cause to suspect that a client has been or may be subjected to abuse or neglect or observes a client being subjected to conditions or circumstances which would reasonably result in abuse or neglect, the contractor shall immediately report such pursuant to PREA standards.